Frequent-flyer program

+and Delta both able to earn more than $1 billion in 2015 because of their FFP.

 History

-Although United Airlines had tracked customers as far back as the 1950s, the first modern frequent-flyer program was created in 1972 by Western Direct Marketing for United.
+Although United Airlines had tracked customers as far back as the 1950s, the first modern frequent-flyer programme was created in 1972 by Western Direct Marketing for United.
 It gave plaques and promotional materials to members.
-In 1979, Texas International Airlines created the first frequent-flyer program that used mileage tracking to give 'rewards' to its passengers, while in 1980 Western Airlines created its Travel Bank, which ultimately became part of Delta Air Lines' program upon their merger in 1987.
-American Airlines' AAdvantage program launched in 1981 as a modification of a never-realized concept from 1979 that would have given special fares to frequent customers.
+In 1979, Texas International Airlines created the first frequent-flyer programme that used mileage tracking to give 'rewards' to its passengers, while in 1980 Western Airlines created its Travel Bank, which ultimately became part of Delta Air Lines' programme upon their merger in 1987.
+American Airlines' AAdvantage programme launched in 1981 as a modification of a never-realized concept from 1979 that would have given special fares to frequent customers.
 It was quickly followed later that year by programs from United Airlines (Mileage Plus), Delta (Delta Air Lines Frequent Flyer Program, which later changed to SkyMiles), Continental Airlines (OnePass), Air Canada (Aeroplan), and in 1982 from British Airways (Executive Club).

 Frequent-flyer programs have grown since.
 In 2005, 163 million people were enrolled in frequent flyer programs from over 130 airlines.
 By then, 14 trillion frequent-flyer points had been accumulated by people worldwide, for a value of 700 billion US dollars.
-When United Airlines filed for bankruptcy in 2002, its frequent flyer program was its only money-making business.
+When United Airlines filed for bankruptcy in 2002, its frequent flyer programme was its only money-making business.
 Tom Stuker is the world's most frequent flier having logged over 21 million miles with United.

 Accrual

 Flying

-Most larger airlines around the world have frequent flyer programs; each has a program name, and policies and restrictions regarding joining, accumulating, and redeeming points.
+Most larger airlines around the world have frequent flyer programs; each has a programme name, and policies and restrictions regarding joining, accumulating, and redeeming points.

-The primary method of obtaining points in a frequent-flyer program until recent years was to fly with the associated airline.
+The primary method of obtaining points in a frequent-flyer programme until recent years was to fly with the associated airline.
 Paying expenses using an airline-sponsored credit card, even those charged to an employer, can rack up frequent flyer points.
-Most systems reward travelers with a specific number of points based on the distance traveled (such as 1 point per mile flown), although systems vary.
+Most systems reward travellers with a specific number of points based on the distance travelled (such as 1 point per mile flown), although systems vary.
 Many discount airlines, rather than awarding points per mile, award points for flight segments in lieu of distance or the amount paid.
 For example, a number of airlines in Europe offer a fixed number of points for domestic or intra-European flights regardless of the distance (but varied according to class of travel).
 With the introduction of airline alliances and code-share flights, frequent-flyer programs are often extended to allow benefits to be used across partner airlines.

 Bonus points

-Most, if not all, programs award bonus earnings to premium-cabin passengers and to their elite-status members based on tier status; earning an extra 25%-100% of miles flown are common bonuses.
+Most, if not all, programmes award bonus earnings to premium-cabin passengers and to their elite-status members based on tier status; earning an extra 25%-100% of miles flown are common bonuses.
 While these bonus points may not count toward ascension to (or retention of) elite status, they count toward the member's total balance for normal redemption purposes.